 “Are there successful executive coaches without this pedigree?
 Yes, and some are pioneers in our industry, there are always those who march to the beat of a different drum, and we applaud their vision and leadership …” CB Bowman

-For five years before opening and now four years after opening the Association of Corporate Executive Coaches examined the research, attended conferences, put cumulative years of experience together, and most importantly interviewed targeted client organizations, to identify the current critical measurements of achievement they look for when vetting executive coaches.
+For five years before opening and several years after opening the Association of Corporate Executive Coaches examined the research, attended conferences, put cumulative years of experience together, and most importantly interviewed targeted client organizations, to identify the current critical measurements of achievement they look for when vetting executive coaches.

 We took this information and used it as part of the minimum requirements for membership in ACEC.
-We They also researched other professional associations and institutions worldwide to determine what qualifications they require for master certifications in our field.
-Next, they looked at the academic studies and institutions.
-They also looked at backgrounds of existing master level corporate executive coaches, their experience, and the training that enabled them to be successful.
-We also looked at the requirements for continuing education for other certifications to maintain a credential.
+We then also researched other professional associations and institutions worldwide to determine what qualifications they require for master certifications in our field.
+Next, we looked at the academic studies and institutions.
+Also examined were the components for existing master level corporate executive coaches, their experience, and the training that enabled them to be successful.
+Finally at the requirements for continuing education for other certifications to maintain a credential were explored.

 What we found is that our requirements to achieve the MCEC level of certification far exceeded the level of other professional certifications.

 After designing our program we applied for recognition by a major certifying body, and we were told that while our requirements exceeded theirs and others, we needed to add their requirements, and so we did.